 To export the Publish or Perish data archive, use the following procedure.

-- Select the queries or the folder to export, or the My queries root to export the entire queries tree.
+- Select the searches or the folder to export, or the My searches root to export the entire search tree.

 - Right-click on the selected item and choose Export to Archive, or choose File > Export to Archive from the main menu.

 - When prompted, enter a file name for the data archive and click Save.

 Publish or Perish will then save the searches with all their parameters and their metrics, plus the complete results for each search.
 The resulting archive file has a .pxa file extension and can be used to import the same searches and their data into Publish or Perish on the same or a different computer.